 NRE Deposits range from a minimum investment period of 1 year to a maximum of 10 years.
-NRE Deposits holds the income earned outside India for NRIs and the interest earned on the deposits are tax free and fully and freely repatriable from India.
-The current interest rates on NRE FD falls in the range of 6% to 8%.
-With the collateral damage inflicted on the global market because of the pandemic, COVID-19, it can be expected that the interest rates on NRE FD will plunge to the 4% to 5% range in order for the banks to regain strength.
-Also, there has been a decline of $5.35 Billion in the Indian Forex Reserves, which is the highest in the past 8 years, that clearly opens the door for lucrative interest rates for current investments.
-This is the time to capitalize on the higher interest rates, place the long term bets safely and rejoice on your decision as the worldwide market downfall influences the interest rates in the near future.
+NRE Deposits hold the income earned outside India for NRIs and the interest earned on the deposits are tax free and fully and freely repatriable from India.
+The current interest rates on NRE FD fall in the range of 4% to 8%.
+This is the time to capitalize on the higher interest rates, place long term bets safely and rejoice in your decision as the worldwide market downfall influences the interest rates in the near future.

-Check out the current interest rates offered by the top banks on NRE FD in India:
+Current NRE FD interest rates offered by the top banks in India 2023:

 Also Read: How to open an NRI Account in India

 Now, the most important point that we need to understand here is the urgency that surrounds us.
-The banks are going to cut their interest rates on deposits in the coming years to balance their losses.
-The market is right and all set to bounce back in the next 3-4 years.
-According to Moody’s, Fitch and S&P, India would be one of few countries which might escape recession and is still expected to have a positive GDP growth.
+According to Moody’s, Fitch, and S&P, India would be one of few countries which might escape recession and is still expected to have positive GDP growth.
 Hence, it might be a good time to invest.

 If you invest now, you can book your deposits at the current interest rates and stay unaffected by the cropping of the rates in the coming time.
 You will be paid the interest on the current rate if you book your Deposits now, if the rates fall before you book your deposits, you won’t be able to capitalize on the higher interest rates at present.
 Hence, the urgency!